shadowshot-x/tf-dataflow-flex/README.md

 - [ ] Simple support using Makefile
 - [ ] E2E flow from dataflow flex template creation to running jobs and deletion

 We will use `google` and `google_beta` provider for terraform.
 A sample dataflow template will be used which will be saved in Cloud Storage bucket in GCP with execution graph.

+We will finally try to package these into a module.